nonplayer/hammercrawl/hc_core_player.md

 * **Feats:** There are no "Feats" in this game, at least as codified by other derivatives of The OG.
 * **No Natural Darkvision:** No characters begin the game with natural low-light or darkvision.
 The management of light sources is a crucial part of play for every character in the party.
 * **Armor Class:** Base 10, Ascending.
+* **Time Tracking:** The "Beat" is the equivalent of the "Turn" in older editions (i.e. 10 minutes of in-game time).
+"Turn" is instead applied to Combat only.
+A Combat round is 10 seconds of time, thus there are 6 Rounds in a Minute.
+However, any single combat encounter *always* advances game time by one full Beat.
 * **Combat Initiative:** Side-based, then ordered by a five-step flow based on type of action (Move, Missile, Melee, Misc, Magic)
 * **Damage:** Weapon damage is based on the Hit Die of the character using the weapon.
 * **Experience Levels:** 15 levels for all characters.
 To attain the next Experience Level, you need that level x10 in Experience Points (XP), and every time you gain a level your XP reserve resets to zero.